When setting up a multi-process print, you can use this setting to delineate where one process ends and the next begins.

 Thin walls are defined as features which are too small for the default extrusion width to print successfully.
 Simplify3D® will attempt to automatically detect such features and optionally apply special single-extrusion behavior.

 Proper application of this feature is highly dependent on the part geometry and machine setup, so no specific guidelines are given.

 External thin walls refer to a thin wall feature in the model itself.

-Internal thin walls refer to a small gap within a perimeter loop which may not be easily filled with regular infill behaviour.
+Internal thin walls refer to a small gap within a perimeter loop which may not be easily filled with regular infill behavior.

 This feature allows you to specify that perimeter outlines overlap with each other to avoid gap fill or single extrusion fill if preferable.

-Single extrusions are single lines used to fill gaps in internal walls, or to create thin external walls, if selected under Thin Wall Behaviour.
+Single extrusions are single lines used to fill gaps in internal walls, or to create thin external walls, if selected under Thin Wall Behavior.

 Specifies the lower bound of how thin a single pass extrusion width can be.
 This value is a percentage of the Extrusion Width value in the Extruder tab.